tytydraco/yessleep/out/Someone_mailed_me_a_sex_doll_that_looks_exactly_like_my_dead_wife.md

 It was a sex doll.
 Clear as day.
 No mannequin had that kind of detail.

 The doll came in several different pieces, the long legs lying separate to the torso, which was separate to the head.
 The skin was a tan shade of olive, and its - *her* \- hair was long, dark brown and tangled.
 She wasn't skinny, which was the first thing I noticed that was strange... stranger than a hyper-realistic sex doll on my doorstep, I mean.
 She wasn't fat either, per se, but the shape of her body was nothing like the sex dolls I had seen before on the internet: not petite, not toned or even overly curvy either.
-Looking at her body felt realistic to me, like slipping on a sock or climbing into bed.
+Looking at her body felt familiar to me, like slipping on a sock or climbing into bed.
 Like something I had done thousands of times before.

 Then I saw her eyes.